All About Jupiter

 Quick History

-• Jupiter has been known since ancient times because it can be seen without advanced telescopes.
+- Jupiter has been known since ancient times because it can easily be seen with just our eyes.
+No special equipment is needed.

 What does Jupiter look like?